joelDeville/Facebook-Extractor/README.md

 - pages_read_engagement (read content on pages)
 - public_profile (access user information, default permission)

-Run '.\gradlew build' to create a fat jar file of this application Run '.\gradlew run' to begin executing the algorithm (make sure all fields/files are filled)
+Run '.\gradlew build' to create a fat jar file of this application.

+Run '.\gradlew run' to begin executing the algorithm (make sure all fields/files are filled).